Sulfolobus solfataricus: DNA transfer

-Exposure of Saccharolobus solfataricus to DNA damaging agents, such as ultraviolet (UV) irradiation, bleomycin, or mitomycin C, induces cellular aggregation.
-Other physical stressors, like changes in pH or temperature, do not induce aggregation, suggesting that the induction of aggregation is caused specifically by DNA damage.
-Ajon et al. showed that UV-induced cellular aggregation mediates chromosomal marker exchange with high frequency.
+Exposure of Saccharolobus solfataricus to DNA-damaging agents, such as ultraviolet (UV) irradiation, bleomycin, or mitomycin C, induces cellular aggregation (gathering).
+Other physical stressors, such as changes in pH or temperature, do not induce aggregation; this suggests that it is caused specifically by DNA damage.
+Ajon et al. showed that UV-induced cellular aggregation often mediates chromosomal-marker exchange.
 Recombination rates exceeded those of uninduced cultures by up to three orders of magnitude.
-Frols et al. and Ajon et al. hypothesized that the UV-induced DNA transfer process and subsequent homologous recombinational repair represents an important mechanism to maintain chromosome integrity.
-This response may be a primitive form of sexual interaction, similar to the more well-studied bacterial transformation that is also associated with DNA transfer between cells, leading to homologous recombinational repair of DNA damage.
+Frols et al. and Ajon et al. hypothesized that UV-induced DNA transfer and subsequent homologous recombinational repair is an important mechanism to maintain chromosome integrity.
+This response may be a primitive form of sexual interaction, similar to the better-studied bacterial transformation also associated with DNA transfer between cells and leading to homologous recombinational repair of DNA damage.

 Metabolism

-Sulfolobus solfataricus is known to grow by chemoorganotrophy with the presence of oxygen while on a variety of organic compounds such as sugars, alcohols, amino acids, and aromatic compounds like phenol.

-It uses a modified Entner-Doudroff pathway for glucose oxidation, and the resulting pyruvate molecules can be totally mineralized in a TCA cycle.
+Sulfolobus solfataricus is known to grow by chemoorganotrophy in the presence of oxygen on a variety of organic compounds, such as sugars, alcohols, amino acids, and aromatic compounds like phenol.
+It uses a modified Entner-Doudroff pathway for glucose oxidation, and the resulting pyruvate molecules can be mineralized in a citric acid cycle.